JohnTocher/advent-of-code-2022/Puzzle_03/puzzle_03_notes.md

 The first task is to split each line into two.
 If we iterate through the items in the first half, and look for it to ocurr in the second half.
 We have been told that this will only ocurr once for each sack (line of text) so we need only look for that first case.
 In my code, I split the contents of the rucksack into two, assuming that there are an even number of components.
 I haven't done so here, but I would normally introduce an assertion here to confirm this is true.
+For those new to python, it's worth spendng a little time looking at how  string slicing works, the need for the integer conversions for the indexes in light of the calculated midpoint.

 Run with:
 ```python puzzle_03-part_1_jmt.py```